 Disadvantages of porcelain fused to metal crowns

-- A high quality metal based crown is more costly because the lab fee is higher to get the same level of esthetics as an all-porcelain crown.
-The popularity of PFMs is declining in favor of all porcelain types of crowns.
-All porcelain versions without metal substructures are easier to make pretty at a lower lab fee price point.
+- A high quality metal based crown is more costly because the lab fee is higher to get the same level of esthetics as a porcelain crown.
+The popularity of POMs is declining in favor of “all porcelain” types of crowns.
+All porcelain versions without a metal base are easier to make pretty at a lower lab fee price point.

-- A PFM crown is totally opaque to light.
+- A porcelain fused to metal crown is totally opaque to light.
 It will not transmit light down the root of the tooth.
 Lighting a non-restored natural tooth will brighten the gum below.
 The light travels down the root.
 The bright root brightens the gum above it.
 If the gum is thin, it is more translucent to what is below.
-When there is a PFM is on the tooth, no light is able to illuminate the gum area and the resulting darker gum can be very visible in some patients smile.
+When there is a POM is on the tooth, no light is able to illuminate the gum area and the resulting darker gum can be very visible in some patients smile.

-- The porcelain from the PFM crowns can chip off when you bite on very hard foods.
+- The porcelain from the porcelain on metal crown can chip off when you bite on very hard foods.

-QUALITY LEVELS and COSTS of PFM or POM CROWNS: Non-precious vs. high noble gold
+QUALITY LEVELS and COSTS of a POM crown: Non-precious vs. high noble gold

 Depending on what market niche your dentist operates in determines what your porcelain-on-metal restoration will look like.
 The average American dentist will contract with a lab to make your cap for about $155.
 This cost is usually hidden and rolled into the fee for service that the dentist charges you.
 An average crown will have a medium quality ceramic fused or baked over a base metal (non-precious alloy or low noble) coping.
 It will approximate the shape and coloration of a natural tooth.
 The dark metallic coping will be exposed at the margin or edge yielding a dark or black line at gum.
 For $60 more, the dentist could request a “porcelain butt joint margin” so if or when the gum receeds, an exposed metal margin will not appear.